šŸŽ‰ We just launched a new HTML course! Get 3 courses with 33% off! šŸŽ‰

 Function methods demonstrated through Spongebob

-Let’s go in order, according to the title, and start with bind.
-But first, we need some code to demonstrate all three of them, so take a look at the following:
+Let’s go in order, and start with bind.
+But first, we need some code to demonstrate all three of them, so we'll use the following two objects as examples:

 const spongebob = {